 We are glad to inform you that as compared to the last year's first quarter (2017-18)in which we have declared profit of Rs.
 14.95 Lacs now during current financial year withthe boom in Steel Market Industry your company will surely book good profits as we havegood margins in blooms and billets and had also increased its production and it seems ifthe present scenario continues your Company will capture the opportunity which candirectly affect our profit ratio.

-Further we are looking at various options to utilise the freehold land of about 112acres in Raipur like either into renewable energy segment or low cost housing with jointdevelopment option.
-Various options are being contempted but thing has beenfinalized as ofnow.
+Further we are looking at various options to utilize the freehold land which is locatedat the back side of our Plant in Raipur like either into renewable energy segment withjoint development option or in warehousing projects or in some viable projects.
+Variousoptions are being contempted but thing has beenfinalized as ofnow.

 I extend my sincere thanks to the Board of Directors Management and each & everyperson ofMahamaya Group.

 To Shareholders on behalf of Board I thank you for your continued support and lookforward to a positive 2018-19 and beyond.